Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: SFE per Freefall Time

 We compare our results with the analytic models of SFR.
 Of the six models presented in Table 1 of \citet{federrath12}, we consider the \citeauthor{krumholz05} model without the multi-freefall factor (KM), and the multi-freefall version of the \citeauthor{hennebelle11} model (multi-ff HC), both of which are extended to include the effect of magnetic field.
-The yellow and green shaded regions in Figure~\ref{f:epsff} show the predictions by the KM and multi-ff HC models, respectively.
-In both models, we have assumed fixed values of $b=0.5$ and $\epsilon_{\rm core}/\phi_t=1$, and author-favored values of fudge factors $\phi_x = 1.12$ for the KM model and $y_{\rm cut} = 0.1$ for the multi-ff HC model, respectively (see \citealt{federrath12}).
-We also take $\beta = 0.02$ and a range of sonic Mach number $13.6 < \mathcal{M} < 30.4$ consistent with the parameters of the $\alpha$-series models.\footnote{We note that in the $\alpha$-series models $\mathcal{M}_0$ and $\avircl$ vary together rather than independently of each other (see Table~\ref{t:param}).}
+In both models, we have assumed fixed values of the turbulence forcing parameter $b=0.5$ and plasma beta $\beta = 0.02$ and $\epsilon_{\rm core}/\phi_t=1$, and author-favored values of fudge factors $\phi_x = 1.12$ for the KM model and $y_{\rm cut} = 0.1$ for the multi-ff HC model, respectively (see \citealt{federrath12}).
+Because in the $\alpha$-series models the Mach number and $\avircl$ vary together rather than independently of each other (see Table~\ref{t:param}), for the analytic model comparisons we assume $\mathcal{M} = 13.5\alpha_{\rm vir,0}^{1/2}$.
+These predictions are shown as dotted lines in Figure~\ref{f:epsff}.